fabien-tran/dummy-hugo-site-simple/README.md

   </a>
 </p>

 > Dummy site used to test your hugo modules and themes.
+>
+> It contains a home page, a section named "posts" with a few bundle pages and a short set of tags.
+>
+> Feel free to use it to try out your modules and themes.

 ### 🏠 [Homepage](https://github.com/fabien-tran)